newtongwc/examples/flask/app_engine/README.md

 * static_html: Returns various HTML pages served as static files, rather than being hard-coded inside the Python file.
 Uses files in the static/ subdirectory.

+* adventure: A trivial Flask app that only serves files by name from the static/ subdirectory.
+The program is called "adventure" because if you start at /adventure.html you get a short text adventure sequence.